-Mr. Moore is eligible to participate in the Share Incentive Plan and, as of May 1 2024, he holds 900,000 options with tandem share appreciation rights each exercisable for one Common Share.
+Mr. Ruby is eligible to participate in the Share Incentive Plan and, as of May 2, 2025, holds 500,000 options with tandem share appreciation rights, which are each exercisable for one Common Share.

 Incentive Plan Awards

 Option-Based Awards